sufianrhazi/gooey/README.md

 read a context, a component must use its provided `getContext()` callback.

 The `ref` function is equivalent to `createRef()` / `useRef()` equivalent.
-Refs notably only have default behavior when placed on native JSX elements.
+Refs notably only have default behavior when placed on intrinsic JSX elements.
 On component functions, the `ref` property is not specially treated and may be used like any other property.
 If you want something akin to `useImperativeHandle`, give your component a `ref` prop and assign the interface to `ref.current` in either the component body or within its `onMount` handler.

 The `children` component prop is an array of JSX elements.
 There is no difference between a `Fragment` and an array: In fact, the definition of `Fragment` is: `({ children }) => children`.

-Events are native browser events, and use [the standardized DOM event type name](https://www.w3.org/TR/uievents/#event-types-list).
+Events are intrinsic element browser events, and use [the standardized DOM event type name](https://www.w3.org/TR/uievents/#event-types-list).
 For example, to listen to the `mousemove` event, pass a `on:mousemove={onMouseMove}` prop to an element.
 Events are bound directly to the element which you are placing an event handler on.
 This means [custom events](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events) may be used safely.
 This also means that `focus` and `blur` events do not bubble.
 If you want to pay attention to focus entering/leaving a child, listen for [`focusin`](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusin_event) and